Rugby: All Blacks start World Cup threepeat bid with clash against South Africa

 The fast-improving Wallabies are scheduled to meet Warren Gatland's Wales in a Pool D cracker at Tokyo on September 29.

-Twelve venues from Sapporo in the north to Kumamoto in the south will play host to the ninth Rugby World Cup, the first to be hosted outside a top-tier rugby nation.
+Twelve venues from Sapporo in the north to Kumamoto in the south will play host to the ninth Rugby World Cup, the first to be staged outside a top-tier rugby nation.

 The capacity ranges from Yokohama's 72,000-seat stadium to the 16,000-seat Kamaishi Recovery Memorial Stadium in the north of the country.